-The Engineer will determine the pavement smoothness by profiling the finished surface of the mainline pavement as specified in the Field Sampling and Testing Manual.
+The Engineer will determine the pavement smoothness by profiling the finished surface of the mainline pavement.
 The Engineer will not profile:

 - 1) Bridge decks;

 - 2) Side roads and approaches;

-- 3) Shoulders, ramps and gore areas:
+- 3) Shoulders, ramps and gore areas;

 - 4) At grade railroad crossings;

 - 5) The beginning and end of the project;

 - 6) Where utility appurtenances are placed in the wheel paths of the lanes;

-- 7) Finished surfaces 20 feet before and after the excluded areas shown in 1, 4, 5, and 6; and - 8) Where safety and the roadway geometrics do not allow the proper operating speed for the profiler to collect data.
+- 7) Finished surfaces 20 feet before and after the excluded areas shown in 1, 4, 5, and 6; and

+8) Where safety and the roadway geometrics do not allow the proper operating speed for the profiler to collect data.
 The Engineer will determine the location of these areas.